deepsorrow/NEAT.-Learning-to-jump-over-the-ball/README.md

 # JumpingCreatureNEAT
 Not finished.
 Not even working properly.
 Currently working on it.
-I'll make everything nice and clean, when finish it.
+I'll make everything nice and clean, when I finish it.
 Made on QT Creator on C++.
 Requires Box2D and SFML.